REME Museum of Technology

 The Armour's Hall holds a collection of weapons, dating to the 16th century.
 Here you will find everything from swords and knives to service rifles, machine guns, heavy weapons, and pistols such as the 1880s 11mm Pistol Revolver and a percussion .50 inch pistol dated to 1840.

 One of the latest additions to the museum is the Prince Philip Vehicle Hall, which holds a collection of repair and recovery vehicles. dating from the Corp's creation in 1942.
 A special part of the Hall explores the life of Major Ivar Hirst, who helped the Volkswagen company rebuild after WWII.
 Part of the VW exhibition is part of a VW Beetle converted into a sofa.

 The Hall holds some fascinating military vehicles, including a Challenger Armoured Repair and Recovery Vehicle (CRARRV) and a 1948 VW Beetle, the first ever Beetle in Britain.
 The Hall is named for Prince Philip, Duke of Edinburgh, who serves as the REME's Colonel in Chief.

 REME maintains a large archive of documents and photographs which can be accessed on request.
-The museum welcomes school visits and can tailor visits to school's educational needs.
+The museum welcomes school visits and can tailor visits to the school's educational needs.

 There is plenty of onsite car & coach parking, and there is a disabled parking area beside the main entrance.
 The museum is outside the camp’s security perimeter, so no ID is required to enter.

 About REME Museum of Technology

 Address: Prince Philip Barracks, MoD Lyneham, Lyneham, Wiltshire, England, SN15 4XX